babochenko/docker-script/README.md

 # "from ubuntu" is a valid dockerfile
 docker script from ubuntu
 # command above starts container with ubuntu and opens a tty in it
-# <Ctrl-D> to exit and remove container and temporary image
+# press <Ctrl-D> to exit and remove container and temporary image
 ```

 ### Motivation